Growing Succulents Guide

-Water deeply, filling the container to its rim until water runs out the bottom.
+Water deeply and soak the soil, filling the container to its rim until water runs out the bottom.
 Just be sure it drains right on through within a day or two, and don’t leave water standing in a saucer beneath the pot.
 Excess water will cause root rot.
 Let the garden soil dry out completely before watering again.
 It is good to set up a watering schedule to keep track of how often and the amount of water you are giving your plants.
 The leaves and stems will shrivel a bit when it is time to water your plants.

 The potting medium for succulents must be fast draining.
 It should be loose and crumbly, to prevent water-logging, which causes roots to rot.
 Succulent potting mixes drain faster and hold less water than typical houseplant mixes.
 Commercial succulent and cacti mixes for the consumer typically contain 25-50% organic matter.
 The rest is made up of inorganic spacers with a small particle size.
 The organic materials of a perfect succulent potting mix can be coconut coir, peat moss, or composted mulch (humus) from leaves, grass, or vegetable waste.

 If you are looking to make your own mix, for most succulents we like a potting mix that is 50% standard houseplant potting mix (Perfect Plants Organic Potting mix is a good choice), and 50% pumice or crushed granite, part perlite, pine bark, gritty mix, coarse sand, or gravel.

 Perlite is our favorite inorganic filler, but grit and gravel are acceptable.

 Pumice is OK, but it tends to float up during watering and eventually breaks down.
 Do not use vermiculite or fine sand as these tend to retain water and sometimes become cement-like over time.

 One rule of thumb to keep in mind: Some lush plants, such as those from extremely arid environments, including stone imitators like Lithops, Conophytum, and Dinteranthus, do best in a potting mix that is 100% inorganic, with no humus at all.
 They are very drought tolerant and should be watered only very limitedly.